baymlab/2022_Limdi-TnSeq-LTEE/README.md

 Other directories:

-- Plots_for_Paper: contains all the figure panels that I assemble and annotate to the get the final figures in Illustrator
+- Plots_for_Paper: Contains all the figure panels that I assemble and annotate to the get the final figures in Illustrator
-- Supplementary Tables: contain supporting information for the analyses done in the paper
+- Supplementary Tables: Contains supporting information for the analyses done in the paper